IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/user_interface/toolbar/wall.rst

 13. **Add voids** by clicking "Add Void" and placing openings where necessary.
 14. **Calculate quantities** by pressing :kbd:`Q` to ensure accurate measurements.

-The Create Wall tool in BlenderBIM enables precise and flexible wall creation and management, enhancing your ability to develop detailed floor plans efficiently.
+The Create Wall tool in Bonsai enables precise and flexible wall creation and management, enhancing your ability to develop detailed floor plans efficiently.